-If I had a menu, the sauce for this shrimp would definitely be my "secret sauce!”
-Just calling it that makes it so much more alluring, doesn't it?!
+The sauce for this shrimp would certainly be labeled as my "secret sauce" Just calling it that makes it so much more alluring, doesn't it?!

 The fresh cilantro with the spicy Sambal Oelek, are a perfect balance to the shrimp, which is naturally on the sweet side.